DMedina559/minecraft/addons/moneyz_economy/README.md

 ### To Get Started

+Start your world with cheats and the behavior pack enabled and run (1.2.0+ only)

+/function setup

-Start your world with cheats and the behavior pack enabled and run (1.2.0+ only)/function setupThis will set up the Moneyz scoreboard and adds all players currently online to the scoreboard with a score of 0Next run /give @p spawn_egg 1 51This will give you an NPC spawn egg to set up your shops.Enter a dialogue for the NPC and in the advanced setting change the command to a button type and enter a function command from the packE.g. function petshop/pets/dogDo this for all your shops and now you have a working economy in your world.
+This will set up the Moneyz scoreboard and adds all players currently online to the scoreboard with a score of 0

+Next run /give @p spawn_egg 1 51

+This will give you an NPC spawn egg to set up your shops.

+Enter a dialogue for the NPC and in the advanced setting change the command to a button type and enter a function command from the pack

+E.g. function petshop/pets/dog

+Do this for all your shops and now you have a working economy in your world.